 Unless we link the task or job to the larger purpose of the organisation and what the company stands to achieve with the same, a sense of purpose does not come.
 It is challenging for the employees to understand how they are contributing to the larger goal of the organisation.
 If a sense of purpose is missing, it remains a mere job for the individual.

 Every individual will have a different trigger to intrinsically motivate oneself.
-Some want to grow in their career and want to get into leadership positions and others may just want to be specialists in what they do.
-Some might want to lead teams and others may just want to be an individual contributor.
+Some want to grow in their career and want to get into leadership positions, and others may just want to be specialists in what they do.
+Some might want to lead teams, and others may just want to be individual contributors.
 HRs can assimilate the motivating factors through internal surveys and research and build their engagement strategy.

 Allowing some freedom to employees is important to give autonomy to employees.
-For instance, 3M, an American based conglomerate gives 15% of employee’s time to spend on projects in which they want to work.
-This allows them to work on tasks which gives them joy and satisfaction.
+For instance, 3M, an American-based conglomerate, gives 15% of employees? time to spend on projects in which they want to work.
+This allows them to work on tasks which give them joy and satisfaction.

 An employee voluntary programme gives an opportunity to the employee to give back something to the community.
 This helps in building a sense of purpose in an individual?s life.
 It will allow the person to have some purpose in life which will also help him/her in having a higher level of engagement at work.

 When people are learning and upskilling & reskilling themselves continuously, they feel more engaged at their work.
 Giving them opportunities to keep learning new skills at their present role or also creating opportunities to build a career in a different field motivates the employee from inside.
 For instance, if the company can invest in an employeeâ€™s higher education, it helps the employee to move up in his/her career.

 Suggested Read: 6 Reasons Employee Recognition Supports Your Business Growth